Cresyl Violet Acetate 2.5%, Aqueous

 2. Do not allow sections to dry out at any point during procedure.

-3. Due to possible variance of dye percentage between lots of Cresyl Violet powder, a stronger solution of Working Cresyl Violet Acetate may be required for optimal staining results.
-Test each new lot of Cresyl Violet Acetate 2.5%, Aqueous to determine best working stain concentration.
+3. Due to possible dye percentage variance between lots of Cresyl Violet powder, a solution stronger than 0.25% Working Cresyl Violet Acetate may be necessary for optimal staining results.

-4. For improved staining of Working Cresyl Violet Acetate, adjust pH to 4.0 with Acetic Acid 10%, Aqueous.
+4. For enhanced staining of Working Cresyl Violet Acetate, adjust pH to 4.0 with Acetic Acid 10%, Aqueous.

-6. If using a xylene substitute, closely follow the manufacturer’s recommendations for deparaffinization and clearing steps.
+5. If using a xylene substitute, follow manufacturer’s recommendation for deparaffinization and clearing steps.

 REFERENCES: